aoterodelaroza/aoterodelaroza.github.io/_devnotes/05_molecular_wfns.md

 described above, so reading the wavefunction information from them is straightforward (versioning and formatting problems notwithstanding).

+### Orca Wfn File

+The structure of these files seems to be the same as in Gaussian, but early versions of orca are a little finnicky.
+In particular, version 4.0.2 has the following issues:

+* There can be lines such as `CENTRE ASSIGNMENT` that have no information associated with them, and this can throw off the parser in critic2.

+* g orbitals are not written to orca wfn files.

+* Unrestricted wavefunctions are not written.

+Some or all of these issues seem to have been fixed in version 4.2.

+### Orca Wfx File

+These are written by orca 4.2 but not by orca 4.0.2.
+They seem to follow the same format as Gaussian and no problems reading these files have been found.
+Orca seems to refuse writing a wfx file if the calculation contains ECPs.

 ## Gaussian Formatted Checkpoint File (fchk)

 * The primitive order is: